sahil-sureka06/Harry-Potter-Language/README.md

 ## ✨ Features
 - **Enchanting Syntax Highlighting**: All your spells, keywords, and magical constants will light up with distinct colors.
+- **Automatic Indentation**: The editor helps you format your spell blocks correctly.
 - **Instant Spell Casting**: Run your `.magic` files directly from the editor with a simple click or keyboard shortcut.
 - **Interactive Terminal**: Your spells come to life in the VS Code terminal, perfect for interactive programs.
 ---

 ## 📖 Spellbook: Incantations & Their Powers